NTerpo/datahunter/README.md

 [![Gem Version](https://badge.fury.io/rb/datahunter.svg)](http://badge.fury.io/rb/datahunter) [![Build Status](https://travis-ci.org/NTerpo/datahunter.svg?branch=master)](https://travis-ci.org/NTerpo/datahunter)

-We believe there will be more and more data available on the web and the main issue will be to find them and to manage each sources.
-So we try to do it for you: not by pre-processing them but by orienting you.
+**Hunter allows you to find and download open datasets quickly and easily from your terminal**.
+We work hard to index and sort the most useful datasets available for you!

+In a world where there are more and more data publishers and data users, the research of those data is still a pain.
+Our aim with Hunter is to help publishers seeing their data reused and to help data users to find them quicker than ever and to handle them easily.

+We believe that pre-processing data is a bad idea and that hosting them could create problems for data users.
+We just want to show you the way to the data you want as faster as possible!

 ## Installation